yanicakj/Automated_Intake_Robot/README.md

 # Intake Process Automation

-### Project Note: removed all sensitive information from code i.e. query, database, and intranet information
+### Project Note: removed all sensitive information from code before upload i.e. query, database, and intranet information

 #### Included some screenshots below of the tool.